-Video: Aston Martin and Brough Superior AMB 001 testing on track
+Video: Aston Martin Brough Superior AMB 001 testing on track

 Aston Martin and Brough Superior have started dynamic prototype testing of the AMB 001 – an ultra-exclusive track-only motorcycle set for first deliveries before the end of 2020.

-Limited to 100 units worldwide, the AMB 001 in these images wears Aston’s traditional prototype camouflage as it’s seen tearing around the Pau-Arnos circuit in France.
+Limited to 100 units worldwide, the Aston Martin bike in these images wears the British firm’s traditional car prototype camouflage as it’s seen tearing around the Pau-Arnos circuit in France.

 Set to cost £96,936 (108,000 Euros including VAT), the AMB 001 features a turbocharged motor with 180hp, but the main aim of this circuit testing is to hone the bike’s chassis and ‘validate its geometry’.